 Neglect Or Abuse?

 Though the terms sound similar, unpacking the difference between nursing home abuse and nursing home neglect is important.
-Your loved one may have experienced one or both of these injuries, so understanding the difference can help you get a handle on what has happened.
+Your loved one may have experienced one or both of these injuries, so understanding the difference can help you handle what has happened.

 Nursing Home Neglect